 In December 2019, the European Research Council (ERC) awarded Dr. Marcos García Suero with a €2M ERC Consolidator Grant to develop the project “New Carbon Reactivity Rules for Molecular Editing” (CARBYNE).

-In June 2020, after being evaluated by ICIQ’s Scientific Advisory Board, Dr. Suero got tenure and was promoted to Senior Group Leader.
+In June 2020, after being evaluated by ICIQ’s Scientific Advisory Board, Dr. Suero was promoted to Senior Group Leader.